Tenbury

 Unlike many of England's market towns, Tenbury Wells has not been unduly spoilt by obstrusive and unsympathetic town-centre development on a grand scale.
 The main street may not have entirely escaped unaltered, and a few of the old buildings have indeed given way to modern replacements, while others have undergone various degrees of cosmetic surgery.
 But on the whole the architectural character of the town has managed to survive.

 We hope you enjoy your look around the Tenbury pages.
 Please feel free to let us know what you think of the site, our e-mail address is at the bottom of this page.
-We would like to thank Howard Miller and Tenbury Museum for their help.

 Continue to Page 2.>>